AM stereo: Belar System

 The Belar system was used in limited number of stations, such as WJR.
-The Belar system, originally designed by RCA in the 1950s, was a simple FM/AM modulation system, with an attenuated L-R signal frequency modulating the carrier (with a 400 µs pre-emphasis) in the extent of +/- 320 Hz around the center frequency, and the L+R doing the normal "high level" AM modulation (usually referred to as plate modulation in transmitters using a tube in the final stage, where the audio is applied to the plate voltage of the tube; in solid state transmitters, various different techniques are available that are more efficient at lower power levels).
+The Belar system, originally designed by RCA in the 1950s, was a simple FM/AM modulation system, with an attenuated L-R signal frequency modulating the carrier (with a 400 μs pre-emphasis) in the extent of +/- 320 Hz around the center frequency, and the L+R doing the normal "high level" AM modulation (usually referred to as plate modulation in transmitters using a tube in the final stage, where the audio is applied to the plate voltage of the tube; in solid state transmitters, various different techniques are available that are more efficient at lower power levels).
 The Belar system (by the company of the same name) was dropped due to issues with its design though it was much easier to implement than the other systems.
 It and the Kahn system did not suffer from platform motion (platform motion is where the stereo balance would shift from one side to the other and then back to center) but the use of low level frequency modulation did not permit a high separation of L and R channels.

 Adoption in the United States

 In 1975, the Federal Communications Commission (FCC) started a series of five-year tests to determine which of the five competing standards would be selected.
 By the end of the testing period, the Belar system was dropped.
-In 1980, the FCC announced that the Magnavox system would become the standard.
+In April 1980, the FCC announced that the Magnavox system would become the standard.
 This announcement was met with harsh criticism and a series of lawsuits.
-On March 4, 1982, the FCC revoked their endorsement to the Magnavox standard and let the marketplace decide, meaning that all four standards were allowed.
+In September 1980, the FCC rescinded its decision on Magnavox and started all over again, putting two senior technical consultants to work on the problem full-time for five months.
+On March 4, 1982, the FCC decided to let the marketplace decide, meaning that all four standards were allowed.
 After the 1982 decision, many stations implemented one of the four standards.
 Initially, all systems remained competitive, but by the later 1980s, Motorola C-QUAM had a clear majority of stations and receivers.
 Around this same time, Harris Corporation dropped their system and instead endorsed C-QUAM.
 During this time, radio manufactures either made receivers which decoded just one system, or decoded all four.
 The multiple systems used greatly confused consumers and severely impacted consumer adoption.
 As a result of this confusion, and the continued growth of the FM band, interest in AM stereo dwindled.

 In 1993, the FCC declared Motorola's C-QUAM system the standard.
 To ensure that all AM stereo receivers maintained the same sound quality, the National Association of Broadcasters and the Electronic Industries Association started the AMAX certification program.